|

 Message Area |

-The Area below the graphic-area.
+Below the graphics-area.
 It gives you information, warnings and errors for each command that fails to complete. |

 |